vKaparyk/w25_compilers_project/docs/notes.md

         - redefinition within same scope
       - TODO: finalize looking at

       - TODO: add helpers analyzing Dec dtype
         - isInteger()
         - isBool()
         - isVoid()
-      - ...
+        - ...`

     - type checking
+      - classes/cases to consider
-      - TODO: haven't even looked at
+        - TODO: consider; didn't have time to

-    - command line args
-      - "-a"
-      - "-s"
+        -

+    - TODO: update readme (not just update with new content, but also expand on. refer to C1 evaluation)
+    - TODO: add test cases for type checking AS YOU UPDATE THE VISITOR